-We expect investment income to increase \$0.5 million (29%) in fiscal 2013 due to realizing portfolio capital gains.
+Investment income increased \$0.6 million (36%) in fiscal 2013 due primarily to realizing portfolio capital gains.
 We assume investment yields of 2 - 3% over the rest of the planning period.

-&lt;sup>6 Disgorgement attempts to return ill-gotten gains to victims.
+6 Disgorgement attempts to return ill-gotten gains to victims.
 We allocate to the education reserve disgorgements collected and not claimed within three years of collection.